IdirBenSlama/MVP_KIMERA/README.md

 The script enables the lightweight embedding mode and disables background jobs so that heavy models are not downloaded during testing.
+GPU-heavy packages like `torch` are therefore optional when executing the tests.

 ## EchoForm parser